Poisoning Attacks on Multi-Agent Reinforcement Learning Systems

 Two practical takeaways:

 • PPO needs a clip-budget defense.
 On-policy clipping is a feature, but it’s also what locks the policy into a poisoned basin.
-Detecting trap stickiness (e.g., monitoring KL between lure-region and global policy) is a near-term defense.
+Detecting trap stickiness (e.g., monitoring KL between the poisoned region and the global policy) is a near-term defense.

 • SAC’s robustness is buffer-size dependent.
 Multi-agent SAC’s resilience comes from sample dilution; tune replay sizes against expected attacker throughput, or the single-agent collapse mode reappears.